symfony-cmf/symfony-cmf-docs/bundles/menu.rst

 to not have it even if sonata is enabled, or explicitly enable to get an error if Sonata becomes unavailable.

-By default, menu items, that do not have uri or route specified, and their route cannot be guessed, are skipped by the bundle.
+By default, menu items, that have neither the uri nor a route specified and their route also cannot be guessed from the content they link to are skipped by the menu factory.
 So are there descendants.
-If you want to show these menu items as static text instead, just set  the ``allow_empty_items`` parameter to true.
+If you want to show these menu items as static text instead, just set  the, just set the ``allow_empty_items`` parameter to true.

 Menu Entries
 ------------